 - AstraZeneca: We provided services to AstraZeneca to retrospectively analyze samples from the FLAURA clinical trial (NCT02296125).
 The goal of this analysis was to interpret and establish the clinical utility of blood-based longitudinal monitoring of EGFR sensitizing and resistance mutations by ddPCR in advanced NSCLC patients treated with osimertinib.
 The data demonstrated that these circulating DNA mutations could be tracked in blood to interpret the patient's prognosis, and could help AstraZeneca to identify disease progression 3 months (median) in advance of standard imaging. - Genentech: We partnered with Genentech to discover a novel proteomic classifier for advanced NSCLC patients treated with atezolizumab.
 The test was discovered on a small clinical cohort (n=77) and was independently validated on blinded samples (n=270) from the POPLAR clinical trial (NCT01903993).
 The validation revealed that the proteomic test was predictive of progression free survival and overall survival for atezolizumab versus the control arm docetaxel.
 Additionally, an analysis compared the correlation between our proteomic classifier with standard of care biomarkers (PD-L1 expression status and tumor mutation burden), which revealed there was no significant correlation.
-This implies that our classifier provides unique and valuable information in the treatment of patients with advanced NSCLC.
+We published additional work on the Genentech classifier this fall with three posters presented at the society of immunotherapy conference (SITC).
+This data reinforces that our classifier provides unique and valuable information in the treatment of patients with advanced NSCLC.
 It is our belief that Genentech could use this strategy to identify patients that could derive a longer progression free survival from atezolizumab.

-• Merck KGaA & Pfizer: We announced the initiation of a clinical phase development program for the anti-PD-L1 checkpoint inhibitor, avelumab with Merck KGaA and Pfizer on February 12, 2020.
+- Merck KGaA & Pfizer: We announced the initiation of a clinical phase development program for the anti-PD-L1 checkpoint inhibitor, avelumab with Merck KGaA and Pfizer on February 12, 2020.
 The new proteomic test was developed through retrospective analysis of the circulating proteome combined with our proprietary AI platform.
-We have completed initial discovery of the test that identifies likely responders to avelumab and efforts are now focusing on transferring the test into our CLIA lab in Boulder, Colorado for clinical phase test validation.
+We have completed initial discovery of the test that identifies likely responders to avelumab and efforts are now focusing on transferring the test into our CLIA lab in Boulder, Colorado for clinical phase test validation. - HiberCell: In January 2021, we announced a broad collaboration with HiberCell for companion diagnostic discovery, development and commercialization.
+The agreement initially focuses on the further development of an ELISA as a companion diagnostic in future registrational trials in breast cancer for Imprime PGG programs.